ryo-wijaya/blog/_posts/2024-11-13-http-web-fundamentals.md

 ## Overview

 HTTP (HyperText Transfer Protocol) is a stateless request-response protocol.
 A client sends a request, a server responds.
 Most of the web runs on this.
+It is defined by the IETF through RFC documents, e.g. HTTP/2 is [RFC 9113](https://www.rfc-editor.org/rfc/rfc9113).

 There are three versions in use today:
 - **HTTP/1.1** handles one request at a time per connection.
 Most older or simpler servers use this.